bparanj/rom/fifth_chapter.md

 This prints : [:drive]

-So, we can see that the ghost class holds the class method we have defined in the Car class.
-Ruby 1.9 introduced singleton_methods that can be used like this:
+We can see that the ghost class holds the class method we have defined in the Car class.
+Ruby 1.9 introduced singleton_methods that we can use like this:

 p Car.singleton_methods
 This prints [:drive].
 Thanks to Stefan Rusterholz feedback on rubyflow.com.